spdobest/KotlinWorld/COROUTINES.md

     showUsers(userOne.await(), userTwo.await()) // back on UI thread
 }

-Here, it makes both the network call in parallel, await for the results and then call the showUsers function.
+Here, it makes both the network call in parallel, await for the results and then call the showUsers spm.kotlin.world.function.

 **withContext** is nothing but an another way writing the async where we do not have to write await().Look at the example below